 He has been First Guest Conductor at the Teatro Regio di Parma in 2011 and 2012, conducting its orchestra in many symphonic and operatic productions, in the occasion of the Festival Verdi and prestigious international tournée.

-Andrea Battistoni has already conducted many different opera: Il barbiere di Siviglia, Il viaggio a Reims (Rossini), Il matrimonio segreto (Cimarosa), Nabucco, Attila, Macbeth, Luisa Miller, Stiffelio, Rigoletto, Il trovatore, La traviata, Un ballo in maschera, La forza del destino, Aida, Otello, Falstaff, (Verdi), La Bohème, Tosca, Madama Butterfly, Turandot (Puccini), Carmen (Bizet), Adriana Lecouvreur (Cilea), Pagliacci (Leoncavallo), Iris (Mascagni), Biily Budd (Britten).
+Andrea Battistoni has already conducted many different opera: Il barbiere di Siviglia, Il viaggio a Reims (G.Rossini), Nabucco, Attila, Macbeth, Luisa Miller, Stiffelio, Rigoletto, Il Trovatore, La Traviata, Un ballo in maschera, La forza del destino, Aida, Otello, Falstaff (G.Verdi), La Bohéme, Tosca, Madama Butterfly, La fanciulla del West, Turandot (G.Puccini), Carmen (G.Bizet), Adriana Lecouvreur (Cilea), Mefistofele (Boito), Pagliacci (Leoncavallo), Cavalleria Rusticana, Amico Fritz, Iris (Mascagni), Billy Budd (Britten).

-He performed in different festival as the International Festival ìA.
-B. Michelangeliî of Brescia and Bergamo, Rossini Opera Festival, Festival della Valle d'Itria, Settimane Musicali di Stresa e del Lago Maggiore, Spiele Festival Sudtirol, Maifest Spiele Wiesbaden; he played also with a lot of well known artists as Placido Domingo, Diana Damrau, Ivo Pogorelich, Enrico Dindo, Mariella Devia, Leo Nucci, Sergej Krylov, Mario Brunello, Luis Lortie, Emanuel Pahud, Vadim Repin, Pinchas Zuckerman.
+He performed in different festival as the International Festival A. B. Michelangeliî of Brescia and Bergamo, Rossini Opera Festival, Festival della Valle d'Itria, Spoleto Festival dei 2 mondi, Settimane Musicali di Stresa e del Lago Maggiore, Spiele Festival Sudtirol, Maifest Spiele Wiesbaden; he played also with a lot of well known artists as Placido Domingo, Diana Damrau, Ivo Pogorelich, Enrico Dindo, Mariella Devia, Leo Nucci, Sergej Krylov, Mario Brunello, Luis Lortie, Emanuel Pahud, Vadim Repin, Pinchas Zuckerman.

 Rizzoli in 2012 published his first book: "Non è musica per vecchi".